rbontekoe/BAWJ/docs/src/chapter6.md

 ##### Step 1: Modify Accounts.jl.

-The code contains already the export element, but the lines precede with hashtags.
+The code contains already the export element, but some lines precede with hashtags.
 You remove the hashtags.

 | Step | Action | Comment |
 | :--- | :--- | :--- |